awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure.md

 This section specifies the version of the AppSpec file\.
 Do not change this value\.
 It is required\.
 Currently, the only allowed value is **0\.0**\.
 It is reserved by AWS CodeDeploy for future use\.

 ** **os** **
-This section specifies the operating system value of the instance to which you will deploy\.
+This section specifies the operating system value of the instance to which you deploy\.
 It is required\.
 The following values can be specified:

 + **linux** – The instance is an Amazon Linux, Ubuntu Server, or RHEL instance\.